Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Fixed points for large and finite

 \section{Fixed points for $N$ large and $M$ finite}

-In this section, we describe fixed points of the $O(N)\times O(M)/\mathbb Z_2$ theory in the limit where $N$ is large and $M$ is finite.
-This large $N$ limit is a conventional vector model large $N$ limit, as the three interactions $\mathcal O_1$, $\mathcal O_2$ and $\mathcal O_3$ are effectively triple-trace interactions with respect to $O(N)$ index contractions.
-Our results and analysis are therefore an extension classic results for the tri-critical vector model presented in \cite{Pisarki1982}, which is a special case of our model corresponding to $M=1$.
+In this section, we describe fixed-points of the $O(N)\times O(M)/\mathbb Z_2$ theory in the limit where $N$ is large and $M$ is finite.
+This large-$N$ limit is a conventional vector model large-$N$ limit, as the three interactions $\mathcal O_1$, $\mathcal O_2$ and $\mathcal O_3$ are effectively triple-trace interactions with respect to $O(N)$ index contractions.
+Our results and analysis are therefore an extension classic results for the tricritical vector model presented in \cite{Pisarski1982}, which is a special case of our model corresponding to $M=1$.

 The natural 't Hooft couplings in this limit remain those given in the previous section.
-To zeroth order in the $1/N$ expansion the beta function vanishes, as in \cite{Pisarki1982}, essentially due to the fact that our interactions are all effectively triple-trace in this limit.
+To zeroth order in the $1/N$ expansion the beta function vanishes, as in \cite{Pisarski1982}, essentially due to the fact that our interactions are all effectively triple-trace in this limit.
 Keeping terms up to first order $1/N$, the beta functions in this limit are:

-Again, as argued in \cite{Pisarki1982} and reviewed in the previous section, this four-loop beta function is actually the full beta function to order $1/N$.
+Again, as argued in \cite{Pisarski1982} and reviewed in the introduction, this four-loop beta function is actually the full beta function to order $1/N$.
 All higher loop corrections to this beta function are suppressed by $1/N^2$.
-Therefore, we can use this beta function to determine interacting fixed points in $d=3$ as well as fixed points that are valid to all orders in the parameter $\hat{\epsilon}=N\epsilon$.
+Therefore, we can use this beta function to determine interacting fixed-points in $d=3$ as well as fixed-points that are valid to all orders in the parameter $\hat{\epsilon}=N\epsilon$.